freqtrade/freqtrade/docs/freq-ui.md

 FreqUI provides a light, as well as a dark theme.
 Themes can be easily switched via a prominent button at the top of the page.
+The theme of the screenshots on this page will adapt to the selected documentation Theme, so to see the dark (or light) version, please switch the theme of the Documentation.

 ### Login